-Students develop mathematical understandings in the areas of Number and Algebra, Measurement and Geometry, Statistics and Probability.
-Focus is placed on the mathematical proficiencies of Understanding, Fluency, Problem Solving and Reasoning.
+Students develop mathematical understandings in the areas of Number, Algebra, Measurement, Space, Statistics and Probability.
+Focus is placed on the mathematical capabilities of developing Problem solving, Developing understanding, Fluency and flexibility and Reasoning.
 The use of Information Technology to enforce concepts is embedded across the Year 8 curriculum.